 Climate change changes forest

 With climate change, however, the forest is changing.
 “Where there used to be only conifers, there are now deciduous trees,” says Fridolin Angerer.
 These are more difficult to process for the industry than conifers.
 But at least there are trees that adapt to the changing climate – wood that can cope well with the lack of water is the future Forest areas are in great demand, the demand exceeds the supply.
-“We could sell more forests than we can offer,” says the Spiegelfeld agent.
+“We might sell more forests than we can offer,” says the Spiegelfeld agent.

 Wanted: 120 to 200 ha

 The purchase price depends on the size and location as well as on existing buildings.
 Buyers are looking for at least sizes between 120 and 200 hectares, which is mainly due to the fact that forest areas under 115 hectares do not offer private hunting.
 Smaller areas, 5 to 10 hectares, make sense if, for example, you want firewood for your own tiled stove.
 However, only large, contiguous areas are worth investing in.
 The altitude also plays a role, because higher forests in mountainous regions are less affected by climate change, since the snow causes precipitation here.
-“However, the investment hardly brings any returns, it’s more about dealing with nature,” Angerer is convinced.
+“However, the investment hardly brings any returns, it’s more regarding dealing with nature,” Angerer is convinced.
 “Forest is particularly suitable for maintaining the value of assets across generations,” agrees Klaus Bischof, founder and managing director of Bischof Immobilien iBi.

 Forest house, hunting lodge